tgrecojs/logseq/pages/Static Vats.md

 - ### Defining Static Vats
 	- Defined in the configuration object at startup time.
 	- The root object of static vats are made available to the `bootstrap()` method, so they can be wired together as needed.
+	- ### Creation Process
+	- Static vats are defined by a JS module file which exports a function named buildRootObject.
+The file may export other names;
 	- ### Requirements
 		- The source for **all static vats must be available at the time the host application starts**.
 	- ### Differentiating between dynamic and static vats